JuliaLang/www.julialang.org/community/index.md

      <!-- 1 -->
      <div class="col-lg-4 col-md-6 feature">
        <h3>GitHub</h3>
        <p>We use GitHub for the development of Julia itself.
-There, we host our source code, track
+There, we host our
+         <a href="https://github.com/JuliaLang/julia">source code</a>, track
          <a href="https://github.com/JuliaLang/julia/issues">issues</a>, and accept
          <a href="https://github.com/JuliaLang/julia/pulls">pull requests</a>.
 For support and questions,
          please use Discourse.